trans-travel/trans-travel/us/vi.md

 ## Non-discrimination Law

- * US Virgin Islands public non-discrimination law does not include LGBT people.
+ * USVI bill 34-0271 passed in 2022 and provides non-discrimination protections to LGBT people.

 ## Public Accommodations

- * Public accommodation access is not protected for trans people in the US Virgin Islands.
+ * Public accommodation access is protected for trans people in the US Virgin Islands.
  * Trans people are not banned from using appropriate bathrooms and locker rooms.